-Paleo – Vegan cauliflower risotto?
-I have a huge passion for Italian food, and I LOVE saffron.
-This risotto tastes almost exactly like the authentic Risotto alla Milanese is the best arborio rice, aged Parmiggiano Reggiano, and saffron.
+When I lived in Venice, Italy, I enjoyed risotto almost every day.
+But sadly, it’s loaded with carbs, so I ended up gaining weight.
+Traditional ingredients for Risotto alla Milanese is the best arborio rice, aged Parmiggiano Reggiano, and saffron.
 I’ve resolved the problem with this Paleo-Vegan adapted recipe, so you won’t gain weight.
 It’s super-low in carbs and far quicker to make.
-You don’t have to stand over a hot stove stirring for 20 minutes.
-Cauliflower rice is an easy low-carb dish that’s easier to digest than traditional risotto.
+With Cauliflower Rice, you don’t have to stand over a hot stove stirring for 20 minutes.
+It’s an easy low-carb dish that’s much healthier and easier to digest than traditional risotto.
 This non-dairy “cheese” sauce is deliciously rich, and tastes much like traditional “Milanese” risotto.
-Saffron is one of my favorite spices.
-I’ve cooked with it for years, but recently learned it comes from the pistils of a crocus, and has to be delicately plucked from the flower by hand.
+Saffron is one of my favorite spices, which is the pistils of a crocus, and must be delicately plucked from the flower by hand.
 No wonder it’s so precious!
 Hint: This dish is very easy to make, but you must follow the instructions exactly.
 Serves 6.

 - 3 tablespoons olive oil or coconut oil

 - 1 cup mushrooms, sliced (optional) I used low-carb shiitake mushrooms.
 Porcini or wild mushrooms are traditional.

 - 1 medium to large head of cauliflower, cut into small florets

 - 1/2 cup homemade vegetable broth, bone broth, or filtered water